OptimalBI/optimal-spyglass-open-source/README.md

 * Scheduled start and stop for all services
 * Listing all AWS services across all accounts
 * Unmanned management of AWS services
-* Simple summary page of all AWS services
 * List all tags for AWS services
-* Show progress bars while loading
-* Current cost per hour of each service displayed
 * Provide start and stop for Ec2 (where access key allows this privilege)

 ## Current known issues: ##